tdsimao/responsible-charger-aggregator/README.md

 Given a [grid and a fleet](grids/grid_experiment3_fleet.dot.pdf), solve the problem with coordinated and uncoordinated approaches.
 Uses a [deterministic price](out/prices_deterministic.dot.pdf) to simplify the simulations.

 To run and plot the results of this experiment use the following command:
-`python3 experiments.py --experiments 3 plots 3`
+`python3 experiments.py --experiments 3 --plots 3 --horizon 12 --line_capacity 210`

 **Results:**